austinsonger/Security-Program/SECURITY-PROGRAM/Program/soc2-access.md

 minimum necessary basis.
 All users are responsible for reporting an incident of unauthorized user or access of the organization's information systems.

-{{#needStandardHIPAA}}
-These safeguards have been established to address the HIPAA Security regulations and industry best practices.
-{{/needStandardHIPAA}}

 ## Policy Statements